Article

 UX designers remain user-centric

 Design teams' main job is creating intuitive products that prioritize the needs and desires of the users.
 They strive to make the product visually appealing, easy to use, and enjoyable to interact with.
-By conducting user research and understanding user behaviors, preferences, and pain points, UX designers can craft designs that users find pleasant to operate with.
+By conducting user testing and understanding user behaviors, preferences, and pain points, UX designers can craft designs that users find pleasant to operate with.

 UX engineers focus on implementation

-A user experience engineer takes care of the technical implementation of the design.
-They work closely with the development team to ensure that the design can be effectively translated into functional code.
 UX engineers pay special attention to the project's technical requirements and constraints.
 They make sure that the design is implemented in a way that maintains the product's functionality and meets performance expectations.
-This involves considerations such as scalability, responsiveness across different devices, and compatibility with various browsers or platforms.
+This involves considerations such as scalability, responsiveness across different devices, and compatibility with various browsers or platforms, integrating principles of software engineering .

-Designer vs UX engineer skills comparison
+UX designer vs UX engineer required skills

 What UX designers do